 If you want to become bilingual, you usually have to start young.
-Children have a number of advantages when it comes to learning.
+There is no minimum age to learn Spanish, and children have a number of advantages when it comes to learning.
 Plenty of scientific studies have proved it.
-If you want to get them into languages at a young age, specialized bilingual schooling is a great option.
+If you want to get them into languages at a young age, specialised bilingual schooling is a great option.

 There are schools that can teach children in both English and Spanish.
 This means they’ll get a mastery of both languages.
 However, these schools are mainly for Spanish-speaking families who would like their children to be taught in the language they speak at home.